Elyriand21/digital-cookbook-recipes/README.md

 - Fixed cache handling so the **Clear Cache** button reliably forces a full re-fetch from GitHub
 - Improved startup consistency and internal state syncing

+### v1.0.2

+- Added missing IPC handler `load-cached-recipes` to match the preload API.
+- Centralized GitHub fetch and folder hash logic into `githubService.js`.
+- Refresh logic now compares live GitHub recipes against cached recipes instead of in-memory state.
+- App startup now uses the same refresh flow as the manual Refresh button.
+- Improved console logging for fetch operations, cache usage, and update decisions.
+- Fixed false “Your recipes are up to date” message after clearing cache.
+- Fixed refresh not reloading recipes when no cache file exists.
+- Fixed inconsistent update detection after restarting the app.
+- Resolved silent IPC mismatch that caused refresh edge cases.
+- Removed a line of code that was never called in preload.js

 ---

 ## Roadmap & Future Enhancements